-The provider used patient survey, comment cards and verbal comments to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients and staff the practice had acted on.
+The provider used patient surveys to obtain patients' views about the service.
+We saw examples of suggestions from patients the practice had acted on.
+For example, getting a hook on the back of the toilet door and also reading glasses at the reception desk.